 - Choose the Right Bait – You can’t go wrong with natural freshwater bait such as cricket, worms, minnows, and leeches.
 Live bait can also be quite affordable.
 For example, Amazon has a great deal on live crickets.
 For artificial lures, we recommend fishing jigs.
 They are the most versatile in lakes because they can catch just about any type of freshwater fish.
 Our brand of choice is the Terminator Pro’s Jig.

 - Monitor the Heat Index – The hotter it gets outside the deeper you’ll need to fish.
 This is because fish tend to like cool temperatures and will retreat to deeper, cooler water as the temperature outside rises.
 During dusk and dawn fish will come to more shallow water to feed, some more shallow than others.
 You should research the specific type of fish you’re trying to catch in order to learn more.

 - Find Sunken Structures – Fish like to hang around structures that make them feel safe and that provide the opportunity to ambush other fish.
 Structures such as downed trees, branches and even man-made fish habitats are a great place to fish.
 You can easily build your own structure if you buy a kit such as the Cedars Porcupine Fish Attractor.

-- Look for Weeds – A lot of big fish, like largemouth bass and northern pike, like to ambush their prey from a nice comfy weed bed.
+- Look for Weeds – A lot of big fish, such as largemouth bass and northern pike, like to ambush their prey from a nice comfy weed bed.
 Locate some weed beds in the lake your fishing in and try getting your bait and/or lure in that area to see if you can coax a fish to bite.
-The weed beds that lead to deeper water and create a break line are the best honey pots.
+The weed beds that lead to deeper water and create a break line are typically the best.